 These contain solanine glycosides which can cause vomiting, abdominal pain, bloody diarrhoea, nervous system stimulation, depression, trembling, paralysis and cardiac arrest.

 Large quantities of salt can lead to an electrolyte imbalance.

-This is another food which is fine to feed as an occasional treat, but mustn’t be fed regularly, as it can lead to a condition known as Steatitis or Yellow Fat Disease.
+Tuna is safe to feed as an occasional treat, but mustn’t be fed regularly, as it can lead to a condition known as Steatitis or Yellow Fat Disease.

 This can expand in the stomach causing bloating and discomfort.

 Other foods to avoid

 - Spoiled or mouldy food, if it has gone off, don’t give it to your cat.

 It is always a good idea to check with your vet before giving your cat food which is meant for human consumption, just to be on the safe side.